-Operated with the 🗱 button and is functional only when the engine and fan are running.
+Operated with the button and is functional only when the engine and fan are running.

-The air conditioning system cools and dehumidifies (dries) when outside temperature is a little above the freezing point.
+The air conditioning system cools and dehumidifies (dries) as soon as the outside temperature is a little above the freezing point.
 Therefore condensation may form and drip from under the vehicle.